gabrielmcg/Docker-docs/ops/README.md

 development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
-HPE Enterprise Containers as a Service with Docker EE provides a solution for IT operations, addressing the need to have a production ready environment that is very easy to deploy and manage. </p>
+HPE Enterprise Containers as a Service with Docker EE provides a solution for IT operations, addressing the need to have a production-ready environment that is very easy to deploy and manage. </p>

 <p class="p">This document describes the best practices for deploying and operating HPE Enterprise
 Containers as a Service with Docker EE.
 It describes how to automate the provisioning of the environment using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system. </p>

 </div>